Joseph-Mutua/advanced_node_project/README.md

 # Advanced Node Project
-A sample blog project built with advanced node features such as Caching with Redis, Headless Browser Testing and a Continuos Integration Pioeline
+A sample blog project built with advanced node features such as Caching with Redis, Headless Browser Testing and a Continuos Integration Pipeline

 # Project Breakdown
 ![Project Structure](images/diagrams-01-goals.drawio.png)